 My name is Christos-Alexandros Psomas ( I go by Alexandros or Alex ).
 I am a postdoctoral researcher in the Computer Science Department at Carnegie Mellon University, hosted by Ariel Procaccia.
 My research focuses on the intersection of Computer Science and Economics.
 I apply tools and insights from computer science to study problems in a variety of economic environments.
-I am broadly interested in mechanism design, computational social choice, algorithmic game theory and theoretical computer science in general.
+I am broadly interested in algorithmic economics, artificial intelligence, computational social choice and mechanism design, machine learning, as well as algorithmic game theory and theoretical computer science in general.

 I completed my PhD in May 2017 in the Theory of Computation group at UC Berkeley, where I was extremely fortunate to be advised by Christos Papadimitriou.
 I have worked as an intern in Microsoft Research in Redmond, WA, during summer 2015, with Nikhil Devanur.
 I also spent summers 2013 and 2014 in the International Computer Science Institute in Berkeley, CA, under the supervision of Eric Friedman.